wing5wong/artisan-whs-static/source/_events/2021-05-02_accord-teacher-only-day.md

 ---
-title: Teacher only day
+title: Accord Teacher Only Day
 date: 2021-05-19T21:52:52.824Z
 ---
-Teacher only day - Thursday 20 May.
+Accord Teacher Only Day - Thursday 20 May.

-No school for students
+No school for students, with the exception of our work experience students and the UCOL, PITA and AGC courses which will continue on Thursday as normal, even though it is a teacher only day.

+If you are not able to attend see Mrs Howard in the Vocational Studies office by D8.